 Pomona College requires that all students carry health insurance.
 You may waive out of the Student Health Insurance Plan (SHIP) if you have a comparable alternative insurance plan.
 If you do not waive out, you will be automatically enrolled in the student health insurance plan through the Claremont Colleges and your student account will be billed.

-International students on visas are automatically enrolled in the SASIP plan.
+International students on visas are automatically enrolled in the SHIP plan.

 The insurance policy covers treatment for doctor and therapist visits, emergency care, medical and surgical treatment, diagnostic procedures, laboratory tests, treatment of mental and nervous disorders, specialty consultations, and hospitalization (including inpatient hospitalization for mental health/psychiatric care and chemical dependency) while you are at Pomona College.
 The CUC student health insurance plan has also added some preventative care, including coverage for flu shots and STI/HIV testing at SHS.
 It covers you for all those services while you're a student at Pomona College or traveling in the United States or abroad.
 It covers injuries resulting from the practice or play of intramural/club sports.
-The annual fee is $1,679.00 for students under age 26 and xxxx for students age 26 and over.
-See the brochure for more details available at www.renstudent.com/claremont.
+The annual fee for 2015-2016 Undergraduate is $1,911.00; this fee is subject to change.
+See the brochure for more up-to-date details at www.renstudent.com/pomona.

-To Waive or Enroll in the Student Health Insurance Plan: Please complete the Enrollment/Waiver form available on the student tab of myPomona portal by July 1, 2014.
-Students not completing the form by July 1, 2014, or providing alternative medical insurance information prior to the beginning of the semester will be automatically enrolled in the Claremont College student insurance plan, and the student's account will be charged with the current annual student SHIP premium.
+To Waive or Enroll in the Student Health Insurance Plan: Please complete the Enrollment/Waiver form available on the student tab of myPomona portal by July 1, 2015.
+Students not completing the form by July 1, 2015, or providing alternative medical insurance information prior to the beginning of the semester will be automatically enrolled in the Claremont College student insurance plan, and the student's account will be charged with the current annual student SHIP premium.
 The SHIP fee is reflected on your tuition bill.
 The College requires that proof of insurance be provided to the College EACH year that you are an enrolled student.
-If waivers have not been submitted by July 1, 2014, you will be automatically enrolled and the $1,679 will be charged to your account.
+If waivers have not been submitted by July 1, 2015, you will be automatically enrolled and the annual fee will be charged to your account.

 Financial Assistance for the Claremont College Student Accident and Sickness Insurance Plan